 Harvard University alumni are welcome to visit Harvard's Libraries.

-Each library has its own requirements for alumni access, so when planning a visit we encourage you to contact a library directly or contact the Privileges Office via email or phone at 617-495-4166.
+Each library has its own requirements for alumni access and borrowing privileges, so when planning a visit we encourage you to contact a library directly or contact the Privileges Office via email or phone at 617-495-4166.